Popmotion/popmotion/docs/api/action.md

 # Action

-Action is a simplified Rx-inspired reactive stream focussed on animation.
+Action is a simplified Rx-inspired reactive stream focused on animation.

 Every Popmotion animation and input is an action.
 When an action is started, it returns a simple interface that includes **at least** a `stop` method.